hungcq/knowledge-repo/IT/domain-driven-design/0-domain-driven-design.md

 - Factory: a program element whose responsibility is the creation of other objects
 - Reconstitution: the creation of an instance from stored data
 - Repository: a mechanism for encapsulating storage, retrieval & search behavior which emulates a collection of objects
+- Designing (software) vs modeling (domain)
+- Breakthrough: an oppo opens up to transform the software into something more expressive and versatile
+- -> Can mean new features or the replacement of a big chunk of rigid code with a simple, flexible expression of the model
+- Making implicit concepts explicit: represent concepts hinted at discussion or present implicitly in the design explicitly in the model with one or more objects or relationships
+- Specification: a predicate-like value object that determines if an object does or does not satisfy some criteria

 ## Criticism
 - Some parts are too abstract.
 Hard to understand/apply given only 1 example.
+- Chap 9: the coordination between specs & repo seems awkward
+- Chap 10: conceptual contour explanation is too abstract

 ## Takeaway
 - Best practices & patterns to organize the codebase for extensibility & maintainability